 Unfortunately, the NRA has strayed from its original purpose of promoting gun safety and training.
 Politicians are literally paralyzed into inaction by the NRA.
 I’ve had a chance to talk to many folks at very high levels of government, and when I mention the most moderate or sensible gun control ideas, their response in unequivocal: “the NRA will never allow that to happen.”

-Though I am no longer an NRA member, I have a request for those who are- stop paying your dues until the organization makes a commitment to reducing gun violence.
+Though I am no longer an NRA member, I have a request for many people I know and respect who are- stop paying your dues until the organization makes a commitment to reducing gun violence.
 The old argument that “guns don’t kill people, people kill people” just doesn’t cut it.
 Are Americans 20 to 40 times more violent by nature than the rest of the developed world?
 No, we just have WAY more guns than anyone else.
 Were the kids in Florida frantically texting “I hear a mentally ill person” to their parents?
 Nope.
 They were texting “I hear gunshots.”
 And the nightmares the survivors will be having for many years to come will include the sounds of gunshots.
 If you are happy with the status quo then do nothing; the landscape of guns in America in 2018 perfectly mirrors the NRA’s vision.
 But if you see a need for change, start by demanding change by hitting the NRA in the pocket book.
 And then stop re-electing representatives who refuse to act.

 My 30+ years in the Air Force were dedicated to protecting Americans from threats overseas, but this is a battle that needs to be fought here at home, in the media, in Washington, and in the courts.
 I hope that the brave teenage survivors in South Florida will continue to speak up and will be heard by their representatives in the government.
 Because if not, the image above will continue to represent a national tragedy beyond words.